-Lynn has a rich history in education.
-She taught English, African American studies, and women’s studies courses at various higher education institutions, including Spelman College, Columbia College Chicago, and the University of Wisconsin-Madison.
-She received a B.A. in English from Spelman College and her Ph.D. in English from the University of Wisconsin-Madison.
+In addition to her extensive policy and advocacy experience, Lynn has a rich history as an educator.
+Over the years, she has taught English, African American studies, and women’s studies courses at various higher education institutions — including Spelman College, Columbia College Chicago, and the University of Wisconsin-Madison — and is currently an adjunct professor at Bowie State University.
+Lynn holds a B.A. in English from Spelman College and a Ph.D. in English from the University of Wisconsin-Madison.

 Author Archives